enplotz/ienv/README.md

 bash: shopt: dirspell: invalid shell option name
 bash: update_terminal_cwd: command not found
 ```
-Since macOS is using a old version of bash, this errors will occur.
+Since macOS is using a old version of bash, these errors will occur.

 Bash v4+ is required, you can install it via brew `brew install bash` ([brew.sh](https://brew.sh))

 ### Vim issues in dark terminals
 If you use dark terminal theme, you need to add `set background=dark`
 to your .vimrc

+### Colorscheme looks fancy broken

+You are not using a terminal emulator that supports TrueColor.